 When the curtain opened on The Phantom of the Opera in the 1997-98 Orpheum Broadway Series, the extended stage was 50 feet deep with a once-again enlarged orchestra pit.
 The renovation also created 13 new dressing rooms and a special warm-up area for the ballet company.
 Four loading bays were constructed, doubling the previous capacity.
 An enormous amount of space for storage and offices was added.
 The walls throughout the theatre were repainted and gold-leafed, and new technical equipment was installed.
 The theatre had gotten a complete face-lift.

 Thanks to these improvements, the Orpheum has brought in large-scale Broadway shows, like The Lion King, Wicked, Cats and Les Miserables, while continuing to offer performances from great entertainers like Aziz Ansari, Bob Dylan, Jerry Seinfeld, Mary J. Blige, Sarah McLachlan, Tyler Perry, Tony Bennett, and many more.

-As the Orpheum improved its on-stage offerings, efforts to share theatre and arts with the Mid-South were becoming just as successful.
+As the Orpheum improved its on-stage offerings, efforts to advance arts education in the Mid-South were becoming just as successful.
 By 2011, almost 60,000 students, teachers, and families were participating in education and community outreach programs.
-With a growing number of workshops, master classes, professinal development training, family series productions, and other opportunities, it was time for the Orpheum to grow again.
+With a growing number of workshops, master classes, professional development training, family series productions, and other opportunities, it was time for the Orpheum to grow again.

 The Orpheum Theatre is a non-profit organization and continues to flourish because of the generous support of the community.
 For information about how you can support the Orpheum, call 901-525-7800 or visit our Support Us page.